Packing Tips for Moving

 - Do not underestimate your need for packing supplies

-- Do not pack highly flammable items in a box with all your other things
+- Do not pack highly flammable materials in a box with all your other things

 - Do not pack glass bottles filled with liquids